|Application deadline:||as soon as possible|

 Why choose this course?

-* This course is approved by the Health Professions Council, so you'll be able to apply to practise as an occupational therapist as soon as you graduate.
+* This course is approved by the Health and Care Professions Council, so you'll be able to apply to practise as an occupational therapist as soon as you graduate.

 * You'll be studying an accredited course which is recognised nationally and internationally through the College of Occupational Therapists and the World Federation of Occupational Therapists.